coolray17/Smart-water-tank-alert/README.md

 # Smart Water Tank Overflow Alert System

 This is a simple and useful project that helps stop water from overflowing in a tank placed on the roof.
-It sends a wireless alert to a buzzer and light inside my home using two ESP8266 Node MCU boards.
+It sends a wireless alert to a buzzer and light inside my home using two ESP8266 Node MCU DEV boards.

 # What This Project Does